han-code-4-fun/JAVA/Android/Practice/EndOfAndroidLayoutCourseProject/README.md

-# incorect using of git merge has ruined this project
+# Incorect using of git merge has ruined this project

 ## Just a practice on user interface